 It is essential that children feel safe and respected in the more unstructured environment of the school playground at break and lunchtimes.
-Activities are arranged for children to take part, alongside the provision of playtime equipment.
-Older children are trained as Play Leaders and take responsibility for organising games for children in Years 3 and 4.
-Children with additional needs may have access to a teaching assistant to support them through playtimes, including attendance at our Play Club.
+Activities will be arranged for children to take part, alongside the provision of playtime equipment.
+This must be sterilised after use by the class, ready for another class to use.